amfoss/cms/README.md

 1. **Status** - holds status updates posted by members, under different threads, for various subjects.
 2. **Tasks** -  records and accounts different tasks assigned to the club members

+## :dizzy: API

+The amFOSS CMS ships with GraphQL-based APIs, which can be accessed at `/graphql`.
+To help developers, GraphiQL, a tabbed interface (playground) for editing and testing our GraphQL queries/mutations, also has been furnished .

+Documentation on the supported APIs has been provided in the [wiki page](https://github.com/amfoss/cms/wiki/APIs).

 ## :satellite: Integrations

 1. **Attendance Module** - the amFOSS attendance module is a raspberry-pi which live records the attendance of club members when they are in the FOSSLab.
 The AmFOSS CMS fetches attendance details from it and logs it.